-- FB Radio Stations, CB Stations (11 Meters), AM Radio Stations
+- FB Stations, CB Stations (11 Meters), AM Stations

 - Four TX Power selections

-The best thing about the Kenwood Original TH-D74A has a color transflective TFT display that provides visibility during the day and night.
-And it has a fine mode that has a minimum step frequency of about 20 Hz on SSB.
+The best thing about the handheld Kenwood Original TH-D74A has a color transflective TFT display that provides visibility during the day and evening.
+And it has a fine mode that has a minimum step frequency range of about 20 Hz on SSB.

-Depending on the mode and many other factors, the position options will change and some other options will vanish.
+Depending on the mode and many other factors, the position will change and some other options will vanish.
 From a menu, with around 14 items, you can have the same menu of 10 to 25, and you don’t know what caused the change.
-The voice only reads the mode, frequency, and reflector DSTAR limited callsign.
+The voice only reads the mode, frequency range, and reflector DSTAR limited callsign.

-We also like the radio because of its sturdy design.
-This radio works well in both indoor and outdoor environments and is made out of high-quality materials.
+We also like it because of its sturdy design.
+This works well in both indoor and outdoor environments and is made out of high-quality materials.
 It has a weatherproof rating of IP54/55, making it slightly water-resistant.
 Dust and water won’t stick to it for sure.

 - Memory Mode

 - The transflective TFT display

 - Slow Bluetooth 3/0